Bulletin Announcement: DuBois

 Use this in your 10/05/2025 bulletin

 Faith is one of those things we just can’t get enough of!
-In today’s gospel the apostles asked Jesus to “Increase our faith.”
-Where do you need an increase in faith: in yourself, your spouse, your children?
-In God?
-Faith equips us to overlook annoyances, helps us to forgive and urges us to ask forgiveness.
+In today’s gospel, the apostles asked Jesus to “Increase our faith.”
+Where do you need an increase in faith: in yourself, your spouse, your children or in God?
+Faith helps us to overlook annoyances, forgive others, and seek forgiveness.
 “Lord, increase our faith!”

 A Family Perspective 10-12-2025